7 First Aid Kit Must Haves For Your Medicine Cabinet

 Diarrhea, unfortunately, has a habit of occurring without much warning.
 Causes are numerous - from viral illnesses, food poisoning, food intolerances, to antibiotics, just to name a few.
-Save yourself a potentially disastrous dash to get medicine by having an anti-diarrhoeal right on hand.
+Save yourself a potentially disastrous dash to get medicine by having an anti-diarrheal right on hand.

 Medications such as loperamide (Imodium A-D), bismuth subsalicylate (Kaopectate) and diphenoxylate (Lomotil [prescription-only]) all help control diarrhea, buying you more time to get to the bathroom.
-Anti-diarrhoeal medications are not always suitable for everyone, so plan ahead and check with your doctor or pharmacist that they are suitable for you, should you ever need them.
+Anti-diarrheal medications are not always suitable for everyone, so plan ahead and check with your doctor or pharmacist that they are suitable for you, should you ever need them.

 5. First Aid Kit Must Have: Basic Wound Dressings For Cuts And Grazed Limbs

-Injuries around the home are common, so keep a few wound dressings and other products on hand to enable you to perform some basic first aid on a wound before deciding if it neds more professional attention.
+Injuries around the home are common, so keep a few wound dressings and other products on hand to enable you to perform some basic first aid on a wound before deciding if it needs more professional attention.